wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 * <strong>Refactor (modernization)</strong> - transform existing apps with minimal code change to <a target="_blank" href="https://docs.microsoft.com/en-us/Azure/containers/">use Docker and Kubernetes</a>, robust <a target="_blank" href="https://docs.microsoft.com/en-us/Azure/containers/">logging</a>, "elastic" <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/app-service-autoscale-rules/">auto-scaling</a> in & out, etc.

-* <strong>Rearchitect (modernization)</strong> - isolate  application functionalities into separate <strong>microservices</strong> that can be independently tested, scaled up or down, and deployed, and managed.
+* <strong>Rearchitect (modernization)</strong> - isolate  application functionalities into separate <strong>microservices</strong> that can be independently deployed, tested, scaled up or down, and managed.

 * <strong>Rebuild (modernization)</strong> - reconstruct existing app on a new PaaS platform.